smallab/raspicam-meets-cinder-on-raspi4/README.md

 ```

 ## App autostart
-To run art pieces in art spaces where you're not sitting all day to monitor power cuts, you better create an autostart routine.
+To run art pieces in art spaces where you're not sitting all day to monitor power cuts, you'd better create an autostart routine.
 Good thing that the Pi is built for that: it doesn't have a start button, it just starts as soon as it gets the right kind of electricity flowing in it veins.

 Start by installing a window controller app: `sudo apt-get install wmctrl`.